eR-Biostat/Courses/Statistical modeling (1)/Linear Models/README.md

 # The >eR-Biostat initative
-# Linear Models
+# Applied Linear Models using R

-**THE COMPLETE VERSION WILL BE AVIABLE ONLINE IN SEPTEMBER 2020 !!!**
+**THIS IS NOT THE FINAL VERSION OF THE COURSE **

-This course is based on the book **Practical Regression and Anova using R**  by Julian J. Faraway which is available online.
+This course is based on the book **Practical Regression and Anova using R**  by Julian J. Faraway which is available online (see the link below).
 The course consists of 9 classes, each of three hours and combines theory and application using R. Topics covered in the course include:

 * Simple linear regression
 * Multiple linear regression